SUSD: Structured Unsupervised Skill Discovery through State Factorization¶

 Overall Architecture¶

-The mapping functions and Lagrange multipliers are updated via dual gradient descent, and the policy is trained with SAC.
+This preserves directional skill signals for each factor while giving under-explored factors higher priority.
+The mapping functions \(\{\phi_i\}\) and Lagrange multiplier \(\lambda\) are updated via dual gradient descent, while the skill policy \(\pi(a|s,z)\) is trained using SAC on this intrinsic reward.

 Key Experimental Results¶

-Downstream Task Performance (Multi-Particle and Kitchen Environments)¶
+Downstream Task Performance (Multi-Particle and Kitchen)¶

-| Method | MP Avg.
-Return | Kitchen Avg.
-Return |
+| Method | MP Avg Return | Kitchen Avg Return |

 |---|---|---|